How to Automate Content Creation with AI Without Losing the Human Touch

 Drafting means getting ideas onto the page.

-Editing means improving clarity, flow, and usefulness.
+Editing means improving clarity, flow, usefulness, examples, and trust.

 When you try to do both at once, you slow yourself down.